HeyHeyChicken/Webhooks/README.md

 <img src="https://github.com/HeyHeyChicken/NOVA/blob/master/resources/github-logo.svg" alt="NOVA" width="300">

 **NOVA - Webhooks** is a skill for your [NOVA](//github.com/HeyHeyChicken/NOVA) assistant.<br>
-This skill will allow your NOVA assistant to play you some Spotify music.
+This skill will allow you to call web request on specific sentences.
 </div>

 <br>